keystonejs/prisma-day-2021-workshop/README.md

       Prettier applied in gitadd.
 ```

 All testing/patches/security audits are welcome.
-Feel free to contribute to documenting the industry best practises for using keystone CMS.
+Feel free to contribute to documenting the industry best practises for using keystone CMS combined with the powerhouse front end nextjs.

 ## License